TinyCoders0/Rubix-22-73-TinyCoders3/README.md

 # Rubix-22-73-TinyCoders3
-A application to book a doctor's appointment
+An Android Application to book Doctor's Appointment.<br>

-We are not well acquainted with Github, so there were many making and deleting of repositories
+We are not well acquainted with Github,so there were many changes done while updating the repository.<br>

-As of now we have created a Android application for a local clinic where user can login and book appointment.
+As of now we have created an Android application for a local clinic where user can Login and Book an Appointment.<br>

-update history
+We have created 2 modules i.e one for Doctor and another one for Patient.<br>

-we had added 2 module one for user and one admin
+Home Page design has been completed.<br>

-we have completed with the home page designing
+Online appointment booking form feature is also added and that form data can be viewed by the doctor.<br>

-we made a form for online appointment booking
+Google map API is used for the Clinic Location.<br>

-we added googlemaps api for location
+About us and Feedback section is provided.<br>

-added about us and feedback
+Currently working on the the Video Call Consultation module.<br>